Subscribe to updates

 Treasury Management Outturn and Mid-Year Review 2025/26

-for residents housing refugees are also recommended for continuation.
-The report notes an estimated NNDR net yield of £70m for 2026/27, acknowledging significant uncertainty due to upcoming reforms to the Business Rates Retention Scheme.
-The council is asked to note this estimate and delegate the final approval of the NNDR1 form to the Executive Director for Finance, Digital and Corporate Resources.
+for residents housing refugees was recommended.
+The report also noted an estimated provisional NNDR net yield of £70m for 2026/27, acknowledging significant uncertainty due to the upcoming reset of the Business Rates Retention Scheme.
+The Executive Director for Finance, Digital and Corporate Resources was to be delegated approval of the final NNDR1 form.

 Review of the Constitution